On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Introduction

-Unfortunately, solving the high latency and large memory consumption of on-device rerankers is challenging.
+Unfortunately, existing optimizations fall short for reducing the high latency and large memory consumption of on-device rerankers due to fundamental workload mismatch.
 Decoding-centric optimizations~\cite{song2024powerinfer1,xue2024powerinfer2,kwon2023pagedattention,yanqi2024leankv} provide limited benefit for rerankers, which are prefill-only.
 Methods based on \emph{token-level sparsity}~\cite{lai2025flexprefill,fu2024lazyllm,long2025sliminfer} are primarily designed for very long contexts (e.g., tens of thousands of tokens) and offer little advantage for the short, information-dense inputs typical of rerankers (e.g., up to 512 tokens).
 Other approaches, such as \emph{model compression}~\cite{ma2023llmpruner} or early exit~\cite{xin2020deebert}, require retraining and task-specific tuning, complicating the deployment.
 Consequently, rerankers’ high latency and resource demands severely limit the efficiency and applicability of on-device AI services.

-In this paper, we revisit the core objective of semantic top-$K$ selection: \emph{instead of computing absolute scores for all candidates, it suffices to identify the top-$K$ items via relative rankings.} By inspecting intermediate scores of all candidates across layers (\autoref{fig:meta_analysis_cluster_ee}), we observe \textbf{sequence-level sparsity}: stable relative rankings emerge early in intermediate layers, allowing many candidates to be pruned before full computation.
+In this paper, we revisit the core objective of semantic top-$K$ selection: \emph{instead of computing absolute scores for all candidates, it suffices to identify the top-$K$ items via relative rankings.} By inspecting intermediate scores of all candidates across layers (\autoref{fig:meta_analysis_cluster_ee}), we discover \textbf{sequence-level sparsity}: relative rankings of candidates progressively stabilize and converge to the final rankings in intermediate layers, and the stabilized candidates can be identified via clustering.
+This insight enables us to prune many candidates before full computation without sacrificing precision.
+Moreover, for memory, we observe \textbf{overlap window}: the computation time of current layer is sufficient to fully overlap with loading the next layer's weights from SSD, enabling model weights offloading to SSD without latency overhead.

-Leveraging this insight, we propose \textbf{monolithic forwarding}, a novel inference paradigm for cross-encoder rerankers.
-It processes all candidates as a single, monolithic batch, maintaining a global view throughout computation, rather than splitting them into isolated batches as in conventional systems.\footnote{Vanilla systems often split inputs into multiple batches to balance computation and memory.} This design offers opportunities to reduce inference latency via layer-wise pruning and lower memory footprint by on-demand weight loading.
+\begingroup Driven by these insights, we propose \textbf{monolithic forwarding}, a novel inference paradigm tailored for cross-encoder rerankers.
+It processes all candidates as a single, monolithic batch, maintaining a global view throughout computation, rather than splitting them into isolated batches as in conventional systems.\footnote{Vanilla systems often split inputs into multiple batches to balance computation and memory.} This design offers opportunities to reduce inference latency via layer-wise pruning and lower memory footprint by on-demand weight loading. \endgroup